slittorin/home-assistant-maintenance/README.md

 ```

 I concluded that the SSD was so corrupted that it needed to be replaced.\

+#### Recovery

 Thereafter I proceeded to purchase the same drive (if the new one fails, then I must revisit my design and setup), including a new SATA to USB-cable, to ensure that there are no hardware errors that can affect the new setup.

 At this stage I was also able to copy the `/srv` and `/var/lib/docker` libraries to the Ubuntu-machine.\
 Note to self here to ensure that we have better copy of images and important configuration to another drive/share in the future, when drive fails (and yes, it will fail).

-Since I had the old SD-card, I could easily setup the new SSD according to my [instructions](https://github.com/slittorin/rpi-boot-ssd).
+1. Since I had the old SD-card, I could easily setup the new SSD according to my [instructions](https://github.com/slittorin/rpi-boot-ssd).

-Here I also attached the new SSD to my Ubuntu-machine and copied the saved `/srv` and `/var/lib/docker` to `/srv/restored`, so I could restore the files I needed.
+2. Here I also attached the new SSD to my Ubuntu-machine and copied the saved `/srv` and `/var/lib/docker` to `/srv/restored`, so I could restore the files I needed.

-After reboot of the RPI with the new SSD, I also ensured that the steps in [install](https://github.com/slittorin/raspberrypi-install) was performed.
+3. After reboot of the RPI with the new SSD, I also ensured that the steps in [install](https://github.com/slittorin/raspberrypi-install) was performed.

+4. Since the SD-card was before the actual configuration of Server1, I needed to perform the [installation](https://github.com/slittorin/home-assistant-setup#setup-for-server-1) steps again (with a fresh upgrade before).